shafique-md18/ATG/README.md

 tracked via the free web server.
 - Proper use of Models, Controllers, Views is mandatory.
 - Use of objects using model classes preferred.

+## ATG Task 2

+Task 2

+- Model, View created in task 1 should NOT be changed in this task.
+If need arises, ask on the group with clarification.
+- When user successfully enters new/different data (that is accepted into database), user should get an email ( for this task, you can just put a LOG statement that ‘EMAIL SENT’ OR you can code that also, if you wish ;-) ).
+If the email sending fails, we should be able to LOG that error as well.
+- Create a Restful API in a new controller file (WebServicesController.php) for the same deliverables/tasks in task 1.
+Choose human readable API request and response with status:0|1 and message as two mandatory response keys.
+- Eloquent and email logic should be moved to a common ‘PHP trait’ file.
+At end of this task, there should be NO duplicate statement inside class in both the controllers.
+Take your own fair judgement on how will you move the logic into the trait file and reuse that trait function in both controllers.

+Mode of submission:
+As part of submission,
+- Send a < 30 sec video (with your audio) demonstrating the following:
+ - Show your laravel log file.
+Should be empty or not there.
+ - Call the API (using postman).
+Explain the API response.
+Log statement should be recorded that ‘EMAIL SENT’
+ - Call the API again (with same parameters).
+Explain API response.
+Log statement should NOT be recorded.
+ - Insert same parameters in the web form.
+Log statement should NOT be seen and the ERROR message should be seen.
+ - Insert new parameters in the web form.
+Log statement should be seen and the SUCCESS message should be seen.